metabase/metabase/docs/configuring-metabase/localization.md

 ### Dates and Times

-- `Date style:` the way dates should be displayed in tables, axis labels, and tooltips.
+- **Date style:** the way dates should be displayed in tables, axis labels, and tooltips.
-- `Date separators:` you can choose between slashes, dashes, and dots here.
+- **Date separators:** you can choose between slashes, dashes, and dots here.
-- `Abbreviate names of days and months:` whenever a date is displayed with the day of the week and/or the month written out, turning this setting on will display e.g. `January` as `Jan` or `Monday` as `Mon`.
+- **Abbreviate names of days and months:** whenever a date is displayed with the day of the week and/or the month written out, turning this setting on will display e.g. "January" as "Jan" or "Monday" as "Mon".
-- `Time style:` this lets you choose between a 12-hour or 24-hour clock to display the time by default where applicable.
+- **Time style:** this lets you choose between a 12-hour or 24-hour clock to display the time by default where applicable.

 ### Numbers

-- `Separator style:` some folks use commas to separate thousands places, and others use periods.
+- **Separator style:** some folks use commas to separate thousands places, and others use periods.
 Here's where you can indicate which camp you belong to.

 ### Currency

-- `Unit of currency:` if you do most of your business in a particular currency, you can specify that here.
+- **Unit of currency:** if you do most of your business in a particular currency, you can specify that here.
-- `Currency label style:` whether you want to have your currencies labeled with a symbol, a code (like `USD`), or its full name.
+- **Currency label style:** whether you want to have your currencies labeled with a symbol, a code (like "USD"), or its full name.
-- `Where to display the unit of currency:` this pertains specifically to tables, and lets you choose if you want the currency labels to appear only in the column heading, or next to each value in the column.
+- **Where to display the unit of currency:** this pertains specifically to tables, and lets you choose if you want the currency labels to appear only in the column heading, or next to each value in the column.

 ## Supported languages